hermangroup/docs/votingnodes/setup.rst

 Before you begin, please have the required HTA in your wallet.
 After you have the required HTA in your wallet you can begin to setup a Voting Node.
 This guide will describe the steps for Historia Core.
+Note MacOS currently has a bug that prevents a user from setting up a Voting Node.
+We are working on it.

 Option 1: Automated Voting Node Setup
 -------------------------------------